-Can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation.

-Can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems.

-- Can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems. - Are responsible, competent, confident and creative users of information and communication technology.
+- Can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation. - Can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems. - Can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems. - Are responsible, competent, confident and creative users of information and communication technology.

-intelligence demonstrated by machines in contrast to the natural intelligence displayed by humans and animals, which involves consciousness and emotionality.
+Artificial intelligence (AI) is intelligence demonstrated by machines in contrast to the natural intelligence displayed by humans and animals, which involves consciousness and emotionality.
 The technology is revolutionising many industries through its processes of pattern recognition, coupled with decision making based on likely outcomes.
-Examples are assistants (e.g. Amazon Alexa)
+Examples are autonomous vehicles, voice assistants (e.g. Amazon Alexa) and medicine.